This summary of modern physics in one table is written

 observations about gravity.

-of dark matter are black holes and neutrinos, and they do not appear to
+of dark matter, black holes (cold) and neutrinos (hot), do not explain the

-research topic.
-The curves might be due to quantum effects.
+The rotation curves might be due to quantum effects or even

 II.
 What is the common origin of all 9 lines?